70% of tenants would pay more for access to extra services

 The private rented sector in the UK is currently undergoing huge change.
-It’s predicted that letting agents should expect to lose up to 20% of their annual revenue as a direct result of the Tenant Fee Ban.
-On top of this, the number of private landlords is on the decline, making competition for instructions even fiercer amongst letting agents, with many relying on slashing fees in order to secure property supply.
+Letting agents lost a key revenue stream with the introduction of the Tenant Fees Act and, on top of this, the number of private landlords is on the decline, making competition for instructions even fiercer amongst letting agents, with many relying on slashing fees in order to secure property supply.

 At the same time, the demographic of tenants isn’t just changing - it’s also growing.
 Gone are the days when renting was merely a step on the path to property ownership for students and young professionals.
 It’s now expected that by 2021, 25% of the population in the UK will be renting, a group made up of not just young people, but also families and retirees.